mcjojos/shortest-path/README.md

 will output the weighted distance instead of the shipping cost [ME -> Adam -> Philipp] - [Weight: 17.0]
 ```

+###LOGGING
+The application's logs exist under LOGS/SHORTEST_PATH_yyyy-MM-dd.log

+###TODO
+In future releases make the input file name either a single file or a directory.
+In the later case it should
+parse every .csv file inside the directory and run and produce some results for every single file of the directory.

 ENJOY!